 Quora: a good place to get ideas about a specific topic

-Google suggest: type in the google search bar and see what google suggests
+Google suggestions: type in the Google search bar and see what google suggests

-To high rank, make a list of keywords for each theme of each page of your website, and cluster them in each page.
+To rank high, make a list of keywords for each theme of each page of your website, and cluster them on each page.
 So after a keyword search, group them into core topics.

 Google Tag Manager

 Enables you to track all of the activity on the website.

 You can implement new tags, which are pieces of java code in order to measure new things you want to measure.
 The tags are quickly updated.

 GTM is a free tool offered by Google to help every marketer to deploy and track tags on your website.
 Many different tags can be deployed.